Simhavrp/Clustering-Analysis-with-R/README.md

 # Clustering-Analysis-with-R

-This R script performs clustering analysis on a dataset using K-means clustering and hierarchical clustering techniques.
+This R script performs clustering analysis on a "mines" dataset using K-means clustering and hierarchical clustering techniques.
 The script reads an Excel file, preprocesses the data, performs clustering, and evaluates the clustering quality using silhouette scores.

 Requirements: